hugemenace/resonate/README.md

 The **MusicManager** composes music tracks built from ***stems*** and supports the (cross)fading of tracks or stems out of the box.

-Resonate is the solution for when you need more than just the basics, but don't need a sophisticated or complicated audio system such as FMOD or Wwise.

 ## Docs

 - [SoundManager documentation](docs/sound-manager.md)